Jonsmith9847/ROCO318/README.md

 	 - Tilt Bracket: **[STL Model](https://github.com/Jonsmith9847/ROCO318/blob/master/CAD%20Files/Joint.stl)**
 	 - Camera Mount: **[STL Model](https://github.com/Jonsmith9847/ROCO318/blob/master/CAD%20Files/CamMount.stl)**

+### Construction

+ 1. Using screws, mount a [Dynamixel AX-12](https://www.trossenrobotics.com/dynamixel-ax-12-robot-actuator.aspx) motor into the [Base Part](https://github.com/Jonsmith9847/ROCO318/blob/master/CAD%20Files/Base.stl).
+ 2. Using screws, connect the [Tilt Bracket](https://github.com/Jonsmith9847/ROCO318/blob/master/CAD%20Files/Joint.stl) to the top of the Base Motor.
+ 3. Using screws, connect the final [Dynamixel AX-12](https://www.trossenrobotics.com/dynamixel-ax-12-robot-actuator.aspx) to the [Tilt Bracket](https://github.com/Jonsmith9847/ROCO318/blob/master/CAD%20Files/Joint.stl).
+Ensure that the non-driven side of the motor is free to rotate.
+ 4. Screw the [Camera Mount](https://github.com/Jonsmith9847/ROCO318/blob/master/CAD%20Files/CamMount.stl) to the top of the Tilt Motor.
+ 5. Feed a [Dynamixel Cable](https://www.trossenrobotics.com/p/200mm-3-pin-dynamixel-compatible-cables-10-pack) through the cable managment hole in the base and connect the two motors together.
+ 6. Add an additional [Dynamixel Cable](https://www.trossenrobotics.com/p/200mm-3-pin-dynamixel-compatible-cables-10-pack) to the base motor and secure with a single zip tie.
+ 7. Slot the [Logitech C920 Web Camera](https://www.logitech.com/en-gb/product/hd-pro-webcam-c920) into the bracket and use double sided tape to secure if required.
+ 8. Connect the remaining electronics as show, ensuring that the [USB2Dynamixel Adapter](https://www.trossenrobotics.com/robotis-bioloid-usb2dynamixel.aspx) switch is set to TTL mode.

 ### Installing

 A step by step series of examples that tell you how to get the system running.